SiliconLabs/wiseconnect/examples/snippets/wlan/http_client/readme.md

 - User can see the log messages (success responses for HTTP PUT, HTTP GET and HTTP POST) at HTTP server as follows:
   ![http_client_Output](resources/readme/http_client_output.png)

+## Steps to set up HTTP server

+1. In a Windows PC, make sure python is installed.
+2. Navigate to **`/<SDK>/resources/scripts/`**.
+Run **simple_http_server.py** script on port number 80 using the following command.

+   `python simple_http_server.py 80`

+   **NOTE:** If python command is not working replace the python with py.

+## Trouble shooting

+- If any permission errors are observed while setting up the Python HTTP server:
+  - Try running the python HTTP server script with admin privileges (Open command prompt or terminal in admin mode)
+  - Try using a different port like 8080 for the HTTP connection